 100 Food Things to Try in Brighton and Sussex

 Join us on a culinary journey like no other as we delve into the city and discover the foodie highlights of the Brighton and Sussex dining scene.
-It’s taken a while to compile but we are pleased to present you with our Top 100 Food things to try in Brighton, Hove and Sussex!
+100 Food Things to do at restaurants in Brighton & Sussex.
 The following are in no particular order and feel free to jump through using the navigation below…

 1. Work through Brighton’s Michelin featured restaurants

 Michelin have a world-recognised rating system for culinary excellence and Brighton has a growing number of venues with a Bib Gourmand (good quality, good value cooking – The Chilli Pickle, 64 Degrees) and restaurants are also graded as ‘Michelin selected’.
-Here are all the Michelin featured restaurants in Brighton based on the Michelin awards announced on October 2nd 2016.
+Here are all the Michelin featured restaurants in Brighton.
 Brighton and Hove doesn’t yet have any Michelin stars but we can think of a couple of chefs that are well on the way to earning one.
-More information about who is featured can be found on the Michelin guide and here is the full Michelin awards list for 2017.

 2. The Tandoori Platter at Indian Summer